 - developing resources for educators to use to advance sustainable agriculture,

 - organizing a workshop or field day focused on a sustainable agriculture topic,

 - setting up a demonstration of a sustainable agriculture practice,

-- establishing a new network of farmers and educators to explore or promote an aspect of sustainable agriculture.
+- establishing a new network of educators and farmers to explore or promote an aspect of sustainable agriculture.

 If a significant proportion of your project audience will be educators, then the project will satisfy the professional development requirement.
-If your primary audience will be farmers, then the project should address a program focus that will be new for you, and you must have a plan for sharing the results with your colleagues in order to satisfy the professional development requirement.
+If your primary audience will be farmers, then the project should address a program focus that will be new for you, and you must have a plan for sharing the results with your colleagues or other agricultural educators in order to satisfy the professional development requirement.

-Sustainable agriculture topic areas include (but are not limited to) cover crops and soil health, agroforestry, grazing, alternative crops, energy conservation, sustainable responses to climate change, pollinator conservation, social dimensions of sustainable agriculture, organic agriculture, and local foods.
+In 2023 our funding priorities are: addressing beginning farmer needs, innovative resilient conservation cropping systems, and racial equity in agriculture.
+Sustainable agriculture topic areas include (but are not limited to) social dimensions of sustainable agriculture (including equity), cover crops and soil health, agroforestry, grazing, alternative crops, energy conservation, sustainable responses to climate change, pollinator conservation, organic agriculture, and local foods.

 What is the review process?
 Your application form will be reviewed by the Wisconsin Sustainable Agriculture Research and Education Task Force.
 You may be contacted by the SARE coordinator for more information or clarification before a final decision is made on funding.
 The following criteria will be used in the review:

 - Does the project promote environmental, economic, and social sustainability in agriculture?

 - Will the project result in new knowledge or skills for educators?